awsdocs/amazon-sagemaker-developer-guide/doc_source/docker-containers-adapt-your-own.md

 # Adapting your own Docker container to work with SageMaker<a name="docker-containers-adapt-your-own"></a>

 You can adapt an existing Docker image to work with SageMaker\.
-You may need to use an existing, external Docker image with SageMaker when you have a container that satisfies feature or safety requirements that are not currently supported by a prebuilt SageMaker image\.
+You may need to use an existing, external Docker image with SageMaker when you have a container that satisfies feature or safety requirements that are not currently supported by a pre\-built SageMaker image\.
 There are two toolkits that allow you to bring your own container and adapt it to work with SageMaker:
 + [SageMaker Training Toolkit](https://github.com/aws/sagemaker-training-toolkit)
 + [SageMaker Inference Toolkit](https://github.com/aws/sagemaker-inference-toolkit)